-$$E{cou}$$ (channel: $\varepsilon_r \cong 10$) = 56 $\frac{q_i q_j}{r{ij}}$; units RT (24)
+$$E{cou}$$ (channel: $\varepsilon_r \cong 10$) = 56 $\frac{q_i q_j}{r{ij}}$; units RT (23)

-Electrostatic energy has to be computed very accurately indeed to predict current voltage relations observed experimentally.
-Gillespie [110] reported mostly in 'Supplemental Data' that errors of energy of 0.05 RT produced significant changes in current voltage relations of the ryanodine receptor protein.
-Similar sensitivity is expected near nucleic acids, or for any ion channel or active site of an enzyme or binding site of a protein because the underlying energetics are similar.
+Electrostatic energy has to be computed very accurately indeed to predict current voltage relations.
+Gillespie ([108] particularly in 'Supplemental Data') found that errors of energy of 0.05 RT produced significant changes in current voltage relations of the ryanodine receptor protein.
+Similar sensitivity is expected for any model of an ion channel or the active site of an enzyme or the binding site of a protein in which the underlying energetics are similar.

 Accuracy of this sort is not claimed in most calculations of molecular or quantum dynamics involving ionic solutions.
 Typical accuracies claimed for quantum chemical calculations start around 2 RT and for molecular dynamics calculations around 0.5 RT, in my (limited) experience.
-However, reduced models of proteins allow calculations of the precision needed to deal with Gillespie's results, as much work demonstrates [108, 110, 114-117].
+However, reduced models of proteins allow calculations of the precision needed to deal with Gillespie's results, as much work demonstrates [106, 108, 113-116].
 Reduced models use lower resolution representations drawn from the full detail atomic structure.
-Typically the accuracy of the reduced model itself cannot be calculated from first principles, but the model can be checked to be sure it conserves mass, charge and total current, on all scales.
-If the model fits a wide range of data, measured in solutions of different composition and contents with a single set of parameters, as does Gillespie's, and it satisfies conservation laws, the precision of the model is assured by the fit to the data itself [110].
+Typically the accuracy of the reduced model itself cannot be calculated from first principles.
+But if the model fits a wide range of data, measured in solutions of different composition and contents with a single set of parameters, as does Gillespie's, the precision of the model is assured by the fit to the data itself [108].